How to Target Acne and Dark Spots at the Same Time

 Step 2: Treatment

 Apply turmeric serum or azelaic acid.
-These work overnight to fade spots and prevent breakouts.
+These work overnight to fade spots and help prevent breakouts.

 Step 3: Moisturize

 Hydrating cream to support skin barrier repair.
-A healthy barrier prevents both acne and PIH.
+A healthy barrier helps prevent both acne and dark marks.

 Start with just 3 products: cleanser, moisturizer, sunscreen.
 Add treatments one at a time.
 Too many actives at once causes irritation, which triggers more dark spots.